snhobbs/pcb-checklist/layout-checklist.md

 * [ ] Fiducial pattern asymmetric to detect rotated or flipped boards
 * [ ] Soldermask/copper clearance on fiducials respected
 * [ ] Panelization specified if required
+* [ ] Copper balance should be roughly equivilent over layers.
+Avoid having large pours all on the bottom or all on the top as the strain can bend the board.
+Copper pours should be closer to the middle of the board if possible and roughly mirrored on the opposing side of the board.

 ## Footprints